whatl3y/hide/README.md

 # hide

-CLI utility to store and retrieve account information securely on your machine.
+CLI utility to store and retrieve your personal account(s) information securely on your computer.

 ## Description